gatling/frontline-doc/content/reference/current/installation/introduction/index.md

 ## Audience and Goals

-This section is intended for operations people in charge of deploying the FrontLine components.
+This section is intended for operations people in charge of deploying the Gatling Enterprise components.

-It describes FrontLine's architecture, components, how to install them and what the prerequisites are.
+It describes Gatling Enterprise's architecture, components, how to install them and what the prerequisites are.

 ## Architecture Overview

-{{< img src="frontline-architecture.png" alt="FrontLine Architecture - Step 3" >}}
+{{< img src="frontline-architecture.png" alt="Gatling Enterprise Architecture - Step 3" >}}

-FrontLine consists of:
+Gatling Enterprise consists of:

 - A Cassandra database
-- The FrontLine WebApp:
+- The Gatling Enterprise WebApp:
   * A rich web UI
   * A public REST API
-- The FrontLine Extensions:
+- The Gatling Enterprise Extensions:
-  * A Grafana Datasource for querying FrontLine metrics
+  * A Grafana Datasource for querying Gatling Enterprise metrics
   * Continuous Integration plugins for Jenkins, Bamboo and TeamCity or any solution that can trigger a bash script
-- Gatling injectors to be used like standard Gatling OSS, with extra features so FrontLine can collect data from them
+- Gatling injectors to be used like standard Gatling OSS, with extra features so Gatling Enterprise can collect data from them

 ## Document Conventions